VegFest/vegfest.org/_posts/research2016/2016-11-05-Methodology.md

 1. Challenges and Pitfalls
 1. Feedback, Reflections and Lessons

-By comparing the above cluster, “attitudes and perspectives” to “Money and Finances”, for example, we can see what the tone of the discussion about finances are, what was successful or not, and if the organizer has any insight to share about past lessons, or future ideas.
+By comparing the above cluster, "attitudes and perspectives" to "Money and Finances", for example, we can see what the tone of the discussion about finances are, what was successful or not, and if the organizer has any insight to share about past lessons, or future ideas.

 *Resources:*

 Because a portion of this report is meant to benefit both VegFund and VegFest organizers alike, the researchers made special efforts to highlight a list of nominal resources that may be of interest to organizers, as well as general advice, tips and tricks that can be of immediate benefit to a VegFest’s organizing team.
-This is meant to expand upon the existing resources that are available, such as the “How To Plan a VegFest” guide published by the Twin Cities VegFest team.
+This is meant to expand upon the existing resources that are available, such as the "How To Plan a VegFest" guide published by the Twin Cities VegFest team.
 These resources are compiled under the following categories, which will be expanded upon in the What do we do next?  section of this report.
 The researchers hope to use these particular findings to update and ameliorate the existing resource guides for organizers, and to address some of the stated needs of organizers in terms of networking, and support.
 We have defined these resources as follows:

 1. Online tools and resources for organizing, data gathering, communication and outreach.
 1. Avenues and methods for funding your VegFest